crackersthecat/voting-straw-poll/README.md

 ## To dos
-There are a lot more to dos which I would like to have done.
-This is the first time that I have written a django application from scratch, as opposed to edit one that someone else has already set up.
+There are a lot more things which I would like to have done.
+This is the first time that I have written a Django application from scratch, as opposed to edit one that someone else has already set up.
 As such just getting the basics right took all of my time.

 ### Write tests
 Write some tests to validate the system.
 For example checking that the total number of yes votes tallies with the totals for the parties